Kirti Azad

 Azad is the son of former Chief Minister of Bihar Bhagwat Jha Azad.
 He was an aggressive right-hand batsman and a quickish offspinner.
 A surprise choice for the tour of Australia and New Zealand in 1980–81, he made his Test debut at Wellington.
 He was part of the Indian team that won the 1983 Cricket World Cup.

 He won the 2014 Lok Sabha election for Darbhanga, Bihar.
 In February 2019, Kirti Azad joined Indian National Congress.
-He joined Trinamool Congress (TMC) after meeting TMC chief Mamta Banerjee in Delhi on Nov 23, 2021.
+He joined Trinamool Congress (TMC) after meeting TMC chief Mamata Banerjee in Delhi on 23 November 2021.

 Domestic career

 He attended Modern School in Delhi where he was part of the school cricket team.
 Azad, a nonconformist in many ways, was a stalwart allrounder for Delhi for many years, and in 95 Ranji Trophy matches he scored 4867 runs at an average of 47.72 and took 162 wickets at and average of 28.91.
 His highest score was 215 against Himachal Pradesh in 1985–86.